dysolix/leaguetools/README.md

 # leaguetools
 ## Download
 You can find the [latest](https://github.com/dysolix/leaguetools/releases/latest) version and all previous ones in the [GitHub releases](https://github.com/dysolix/leaguetools/releases) on the right.
+If i created a changelog, then you will also find it there.
 ## Features
 - Summoner Info
   - Display information about your teammates and enemies